amyxlase/docker-i3dloc/README.md

 # Please note

 1) s1_predata runs fine but I cannot fully test the remaining scripts as I do not have a cuda capable graphics card.
-2) The first time the build script is run it takes the image a long tiem to build and the image virtual size is quite large.
+2) The first time the build script is run it takes the image a long time to build and the image virtual size is quite large.
 Need to optimize this.